 - Use a food-grade vitamin B complex (Amazon) in the evening (great for maintaining high energy levels – doubles as a pre-workout)

 - Go to gym in the evening (hit it hard!)

 - Take a swig of premium liquid fish oil (Amazon) (amazing for brain function and cardiovascular health)

 - Use magnesium citrate (Amazon) at night (this stuff helps you sleep and think more clearly)

-- Pop a vitamin D soft gel (Amazon) (great for brain function and mood support)
+- Pop one of these vitamin D capsules (Amazon) (great for brain function and mood support)